-Purchase the Pituitary Patient Resource Guide Fifth Edition from www.pituitarybooks.com.
+Purchase the Pituitary Patient Resource Guide Sixth Edition from www.pituitarybooks.com.
 This amazing guide will give you a wealth of information on everything from symptoms and diagnosis to treatment and surgery options.
 Included is a list of Pituitary Health Care Providers and Pituitary Treatment Centers.
 You owe it to yourself to make sure that you are armed with the power to obtain the best quality of life possible.

 Step 2: Join the Pituitary Network Association

 The PNA is dedicated to providing valuable information to pituitary patients worldwide.
 We strive on a daily basis to find relevent, reliable information that patients can trust.
 There is so much misinformation available on the internet.
 The PNA Staff, along with it's panel of Scientific Advisors, seeks out information you can trust about the latest findings.
 The PNA commissions studies about pituitary related illnesses and disorders.
 The PNA puts together Resource Guides and other publications geared toward educating not only patients, but physicians as well.
 The PNA provides webinars presented by some of the top Pituitary Care Providers in the world to provide information about pituitary disorders, including how to diagnose and treat them.
 These webinars are viewed worldwide by patients, their families, physicians and mental health care providers.